Feature request #8725

 Regards

-#107 Updated by Nyall Dawson almost 11 years ago
+#107 Updated by Nyall Dawson about 11 years ago

 Can I suggest some improvements in the strings?